 Wasted movement – Motion and Transportation – occurs when people and equipment, products and information, moves around without creating value.
 Ultimately, giving a name to the kind of waste you have identified is not the objective.

-The Objective, and the effort that will improve your work processes for your employees and clients, is to identify what efforts add value and remove the waste, whichever kind of waste it is.
+The effort that will improve your work processes for your employees and clients is to identify efforts that add value and remove the waste, whichever kind of waste it is.

-This is the challenge we undertake with our clients
+This is the challenge we undertake with our clients.
+Learn more here.